leptos-rs/cargo-leptos/README.md

 # Optional.
 Defaults to "src"
 js-dir = "src"

+# Additionnal files your application could depends on.
+# A change to any file in those directories will trigger a rebuild.
+#
+# Optional.
+additionnal-watch-files = ["additionnal_files", "custom_config.json"]

 # The IP and port where the server serves the content.
 Use it in your server setup.
 #
 # Optional, defaults to 127.0.0.1:3000.
 Env: LEPTOS_SITE_ADDR.